 The focus is practical and evidentiary.
 Episodes examine legislation, policing practice, charging decisions, prosecution narratives, and courtroom procedure, with particular attention to how ambiguity is converted into certainty, and how coercion is presented as neutral process.

-This season is deliberately UK specific and mechanism first.
+This season is deliberately UK-specific and mechanism-first.
 Questions of global geopolitics, sanctions, and external coercion are held within The Empire Codes.
 Here the concern is closer and more immediate: what happens to an ordinary person, in an ordinary case, once the machinery of the state begins to turn.

 The material does not offer personal legal advice.
 It aims to build literacy in how systems function, so patterns of injustice can be recognised, documented, and challenged with clarity rather than shock.